 (PRP) or Platelet-rich plasma injections have been used for tendon repair in many parts of the body, however, most studies that I have read have not found the same degree of success in the Achilles tendon.

-In cases of rupture of the Achilles tendon surgery is generally the indicated treatment.
+In cases of rupture of the Achilles tendon, surgery is generally the indicated treatment.
+This is primarily true for younger active individuals.
 The exception would be in those individuals who lead a very sedentary life style or are not good surgical candidates.
 In these cases the patients are usually put in a cast for upwards of several months.

 It is also worth noting that a class of antibiotics known as Fluroquinolones, more commonly known as Cipro and Levaquin, have an FDA warning attached to them, suggesting that these antibiotics can increase the risk of tendon rupture.
 Those individuals taking these antibiotics should be aware of this side effect.